Research Programs through Virginia Tech

 The Fralin Undergraduate Research Fellowship program is competitive award program open to all Virginia Tech undergraduates with a goal of increasing diversity in research.

 Fifteen fellowships of $1,000 are awarded annually to individual students demonstrating academic capability and a strong interest in undergraduate research.
 Fellows will conduct their proposaed research project with a Virginia Tech faculty mentor over the course of one academic year.
 Applications are accepted April through August (specific dates vary by year).
 Those funded will begin their research projects the following fall.
-The first round of 2017-2018 academic year awards will be announced August 23, 2017.

 The Fralin SURF program is a 10-week training program designed to give motivated Virginia Tech undergraduates the opportunity to engage in full-time (~40 hrs/week) research and related professional development activities that mirror graduate training.
 The goal is to offer students experiences that will help them determine if they want to pursue a career in research while they develop skills for graduate school.
 The program includes weekly research and professional development seminars, periodic social events, and a final symposium during which students will present their research.
-15 students will be selected to participate in this training program during summer 2017 and will receive a $4000 stipend.
+15 students will be selected to participate in the training program during summer 2017 and received a $4000 stipend.
 Only open to Virginia Tech students.

 For more Information . . .